Bam Margera Says He's Headed to See Dr. Phil After Begging for Help in Series of Emotional Posts

 Bam Margera is seeking help from Dr. Phil.

 The 39-year-old pro-skateboarder and Jackass star, who checked out of rehab earlier this year, posted a series of emotional videos on social media over the weekend.
 In a number of the posts, Margera begged the TV host to help him, saying that Dr. Phil is the "only person" he'll believe after his prior rehab stints.
+Now, E!
+News has confirmed that Margera and Dr. Phil are sitting down together, and that the session will be filmed for an episode of the talk show.

-"Dr. Phil, I've seen 28 doctors, I've been to four rehabs," Margera said in one video.
+"Dr. Phil, I've seen 28 doctors, I've been to four rehabs," Margera said in one video over the weekend.
 "When I went to my last rehab, they put me on more medication than I was on when I was out.
 When I'm out, I have Adderall and then some weird s--t, I'll tell ya all about it.
 I don't know what works and what doesn't."

 Margera also told Dr. Phil that he'll occasionally have "some beers usually," but not every night.